dineshbalu/Inteliment_tech_evaluation_db/README.md

   - ***13/03/2015 06:45*** - ***13/03/2015 07:24***
     - Scenario 1
         - Point 5: Make three buttons of same size.
 For example, give button name, redBtn, blueBtn and greenBtn.
 On clicking any button, the background of Point 5 space should change as per button color name, which was clicked.

+  - ***13/03/2015 08:16*** - ***13/03/2015 09:22***
+    - Scenario 2
+        - Point 1: Create a dropdown/spinner.
+Name should be fetched from JSON
+        - Point 2: From JSON you will find transport information.
+Display transport info of relevant item selected in Spinner